-Read Rebecca Idestrom, "God's Glory in Song: Psalms," in Show Me Your Glory: The Glory of God in the Old Testament by Rebecca G. S. Idestrom (Eugene, OR: Pickwick Publications, 2023), 104-151.
+• Read Rebecca Idestrom, "God's Glory in Song: Psalms," in Show Me Your Glory: The Glory of God in the Old Testament by Rebecca G. S. Idestrom (Eugene, OR: Pickwick Publications, 2023), 104-151.

-You are NOT required to write anything about Idestrom's chapter, simply indicate that you have read it.
+You are NOT required to write anything about Idestrom's chapter, but you do need to report that you have read it.